ealcam/git_TaurusGym/README.md

 # git_TaurusGym
 A preview of Taurus Gym.
-Some design, some feactures, some code.
+Some design, some features, some code.